Summary:

 Durability

 Both matte and glossy papers are durable when using high-quality stock, but the coating can affect how each holds up over time.
-Glossy paper resists dirt and moisture slightly better due to its coated surface but is prone to scratches.
-Matte paper may absorb moisture more easily but is better at hiding wear and tear like creases or abrasions.
+Glossy paper resists dirt and moisture slightly better due to its coated surface, but it’s prone to scratches.
+Matte paper may absorb moisture more quickly, but it’s better at hiding wear and tear, like creases or abrasions.

 Fingerprint Resistance